-If you are looking for somewhere to snorkel in Gran Canaria, then some of the best sites can be found in the El Cabron Marine Reserve.
+If you are looking for somewhere to snorkel on the coast of Gran Canaria, then some of the best sites can be found in the El Cabron Marine Reserve near Arinaga on the east coast.
 Here you can see a wide variety of life thanks to the relatively abundant levels of sea-grass, where the fish reproduce in spring.
-Alongside the common yet colourful species such as Wrasse, Blue and Atlantic damselfish, Parrotfish, Pufferfish, Breams, and Sea Cucumbers you may see lizardfish, weeverfish, blennies or razorfish; and if you are very lucky you can see octopus, cuttlefish and even angelsharks and rays in just a few metres of water.
+Alongside the common yet colourful species such as wrasse, Blue and Atlantic damselfish, parrotfish, pufferfish, breams, and sea cucumbers you may see lizardfish, weeverfish, blennies or razorfish; and if you are very lucky you can see octopus, cuttlefish and even angelsharks and rays in just a few metres of water.

-The snorkelling at the Playa del Cabrón is among the best (hint.. for younger children this can also be a good area for rockpooling) with a good access from the beach, and several areas of prolific life.
+The snorkeling at the Playa del Cabrón is among the best with a good access from the beach, and several areas of prolific life.
 There are usually plenty of gold-striped bream, band-tailed puffers, turkish wrasse, bluefin damselfish and parrotfish in the area in front of the few houses.
 The only problem is access by car ..
 If you have a hire car you may prefer to leave it by the school and walk the last 200m rather than risk damaging your vehicle.
-This beach also has no facilities (toilets, bars, cafes, shops etc) so take plenty of bottled water and everything else you need with you.
+This beach also has no facilities (toilets, bars, cafes, shops etc) so we recommend that take plenty of bottled water and everything else you need with you.

 Risco Verde is within the town of Arinaga, and has similar species to El Cabrón for snorkelling.
-Except here you can park alongside and there is a nice restaurant, and the 'mini-museum' around the Hornos de Cal (restored Lime Kilns).
-From here you can walk along the promenade around the outside of Arinaga and look at two other places.
+Here you can park alongside and there is a nice restaurant, and the 'mini-museum' around the Hornos de Cal (restored Lime Kilns).
+From here you can walk along the promenade around the coast of Arinaga and look at two other places.
 The swimming pool at Zoco Negro is ideal if you have young family members who want an introductory swim / snorkel.
 This area is enclosed by a rock wall to make it safe for bathers, and the council have spent a lot of time and money over the last two years improving access and facilities here.
-Keep walking on the promenade and the area inside the pier is also a very sheltered area for the less adventurous snorkeler.
+Keep walking on the promenade and the area inside the pier is a very sheltered area which is perfect for the less adventurous snorkeler.

-We offer the following services to snorklers in Gran Canaria:
+We offer the following options for snorkeling in Gran Canaria:

 Unguided Snorkel Excursions

-We offer an excellent opportunity for those who do not wish to dive to experience the delights of the Marine Reserve.
-Excursions can be organised for groups or individuals and can be run alongside diving excursions for non-diving friends or family.
+We offer an excellent opportunity for those who do not wish to dive underwater to experience the variety and delights of the Marine Reserve.
+You can spend the day on a guided excursions can be organised for small groups or individuals and can be run alongside diving excursions for non-diving friends or family.

-If you are totally independent you can simply hire some equipment from our centre in Arinaga and enjoy yourself in the sea.
+If you are totally independent you can simply hire some equipment from our centre in Arinaga and enjoy yourself snorkeling in Gran Canaria.